 Most digital images are stored on FAT formatted media (memory cards mostly) by smart phones, digital cameras, dash cams and action cams.
 Once files are deleted or otherwise lost, all entries in the file allocation table are ‘reset’.
 Thus it is no longer possible for conventional undelete or file recovery software to exactly determine which clusters were part of the deleted file.
 As a result all fragmented files will be corrupt after recovery.

 On mostly NTFS formatted disks (assuming the Windows OS) fragmentation is not that much of an issue.
 Even fragmented files that were lost due to deletion or formatting the disk can be recovered using the file system (MFT).
 So, if you need to recover digital photos from a (NTFS formatted) hard drive, you may first want to try a generic file recovery software like ReclaiMe.

 Back to memory cards: The bulk of all photo recovery software available on the market scans the media on specific byte sequences that mark the start and end of a digital image file (header/footer detection).
 By taking all data from the start and end of a file, a new image is saved.
 Again, this method will fail with fragmented files as these files aren’t stored in one piece.
 Explain this ->.

 As a result an often heard complaint is that files are corrupt after data recovery.
 Even if the previews shown by the recovery software looked okay!
 Explain this ->.

-These are non fragmented files that also can be recovered by conventional undelete software (mostly) and photo recovery software.
-However as JPEG Recovery LAB validates all these files, you can be certain that they are intact.
+- Contiguous: These are non fragmented files that also can be recovered by conventional undelete software (mostly) and photo recovery software.

-This site can also be found as www.jpegrecoverylab.com
+This page can also be reached using www.jpegrecoverylab.com